-Our platform offers the latest messaging technologies available with a list of APIs to work with.
-We have a broad portfolio of communication channels (RCA, WhatsApp, etc.) and provide different ways to connect and integrate with the customer’s install base.
+Our platform offers the latest messaging technologies available with a list of communication APIs to work with.
+We have a broad portfolio of omnichannel communication (RCS, WhatsApp, etc.) and provide different ways to connect and integrate with the customer’s install base.
 Many times, we even discover other ways of improving a customer’s business by optimising processes that they didn’t know messaging could help.

 Throughout the process, our pre-sales team is there to support customers in brainstorming sessions/workshops, building the blueprint for their solution and to advise them on questions.